 If you are interested in growing shiitake mushrooms indoors, then you can learn about the process from us, and you can buy your shiitake spawn as well

-Commercial and hobbyist mushroom farmers are growing shiitake mushrooms indoors because they are one of the biggest specialty mushroom sold in the world.
+Commercial and hobbyist mushroom farmers are growing shiitake mushrooms indoors because they are one of the biggest specialty mushrooms sold in the world.

 How this commercial farm is growing shiitake mushrooms indoors